kalatabe/pynamesgen/README.md

 Import the module and call `names_generator.get()`

 ## Parameters for `get()`
 - `unique` - if `True`, guarantees that every word in every name will only appear once.
-Will raise a `ValueError` if one of the lists (left or right side) is exhausted.
+If one of the lists is exhausted, will print a warning to STDOUT and return all names generated up to that point.

+  Default: `False`

 - `number` - number of names to generate.
 Will return a simple string if `number == 1` or a JSON list if `number > 1`

+  Default: `1`

 - `separator` - what symbol to separate the left and right side of the name with.

-Defaults to `_` (underscore)
+  Default:`_` (underscore)

 ## Credits